hashicorp/terraform-provider-google/website/docs/r/pubsub_subscription.html.markdown

   If ttl is not set, the associated resource never expires.
   A duration in seconds with up to nine fractional digits, terminated by 's'.
   Example - "3.5s".

+The `dead_letter_policy` block supports:

+* `dead_letter_topic` -
+  (Optional)
+  The name of the topic to which dead letter messages should be published.
+  Format is `projects/{project}/topics/{topic}`.
+  The Cloud Pub/Sub service\naccount associated with the enclosing subscription's parent project (i.e., service-{project_number}@gcp-sa-pubsub.iam.gserviceaccount.com) must have permission to Publish() to this topic.
+  The operation will fail if the topic does not exist.
+  Users should ensure that there is a subscription attached to this topic since messages published to a topic with no subscriptions are lost.

+* `max_delivery_attempts` -
+  (Optional)
+  The maximum number of delivery attempts for any message.
+The value must be between 5 and 100.
+  The number of delivery attempts is defined as 1 + (the sum of number of NACKs and number of times the acknowledgement deadline has been exceeded for the message).
+  A NACK is any call to ModifyAckDeadline with a 0 deadline.
+Note that client libraries may automatically extend ack_deadlines.
+  This field will be honored on a best effort basis.
+  If this parameter is 0, a default value of 5 is used.

 ## Attributes Reference